tw-yshuang/AIVC-Server-Booking/docs/USER_GUIDE.md

 *( I will give you a brief introduction.
 If you want to realize more, you can click the name of package to browse the detail.)*

 ### `Environment Setting`
-Every project have its own required package.
+Every project have its own required packages.
 The better way to develop is to build a independent environment for each project.
 Every project can customize its own *Spec.* based on its requirement.
 Here are some packages which can help you manage your environment :

 ### [*pipenv & pyenv*](https://medium.com/ntust-aivc/how-to-install-pyenv-pipenv-in-ubuntu-and-use-multiple-versions-of-python-and-its-suites-3514099a6e05)